PowerShell/PowerShell/docs/building/internals.md

 ### libpsl

-For `linux-arm`, you need to run `Start-PSBootstrap -BuildLinuxArm` to install additional prerequisits to build `libpsl-native`.
+For `linux-arm`, you need to run `Start-PSBootstrap -BuildLinuxArm` to install additional prerequisites to build `libpsl-native`.
 Note that currently you can build `linux-arm` only on a Ubuntu machine.

-For `linux-x64` and macOS, the initial run of `Start-PSBootstrap` would be enough -- no additional prerequisit required.
+For `linux-x64` and macOS, the initial run of `Start-PSBootstrap` would be enough -- no additional prerequisite required.

-After making sure the prerequisits are met, run `Start-BuildNativeUnixBinaries` to build the binary:
+After making sure the prerequisites are met, run `Start-BuildNativeUnixBinaries` to build the binary:

 ```powershell
 ## Build targeting linux-x64 or macOS